 Olene S. Walker and Inger Trier are included in this list.While this isn't a list of all female civil servants, it does answer the questions "Who are the most famous female civil servants?" and "Who are the best female civil servants?"

-Dame Helen Frances Ghosh, DCB is Director General of the National Trust.
-She was formerly a British civil servant, and until November 2012 was Permanent Secretary of the Home Office, having moved from the Department for Environment, Food and Rural Affairs at the end of 2010.
-At the time of her appointment at Defra, she was the only female permanent secretary to head a major department of the British Government. ...more on Wikipedia
+Dame Helen Frances Ghosh, DCB (/ɡəʊst/; GOST; born 21 February 1956) is a British civil servant who has been Master of Balliol College, Oxford since 2018.
+She was formerly Director-General of the National Trust for Places of Historic Interest or Natural Beauty, following her career as British civil servant, where until November 2012 was Permanent Secretary at the Home Office and was previously at the Department for Environment, Food and Rural Affairs (Defra) until the end of 2010.
+On appointment at DEFRA, she was the only female permanent secretary to head a major department of the British Government.
+From April 2018, she is Master of Balliol College, Oxford. ...more on Wikipedia

 Jasmine Lee is a Philippine-born South Korean television personality, actress and civil servant.
 Elected as a proportional representative in South Korea's National Assembly in 2012, she is the first non-ethnic Korean and naturalized South Korean to become a lawmaker. ...more on Wikipedia